What to Know

-This year’s 10-mile run down Broad Street from North Philadelphia to the Navy Yard in South Philadelphia will be held on Sunday, May 6.
-The Health and Wellness Expo will take place on May 4 and May 5 at the Pennsylvania Convention Center.
+This year’s 10-mile run down Broad Street from North Philadelphia to the Navy Yard in South Philadelphia will be held on Sunday, May 5.
+The free Health and Wellness Expo will take place on May 3 and May 4 at the Pennsylvania Convention Center.

 NBC10 and Telemundo62 will broadcast the entire race live from start to finish.

-The race is the largest 10-mile road race in the county.
-The first Broad Street Run was held in 1980 and it has since become one of the city's iconic annual events.
+The race is one of the largest 10-mile road races in the county.
+The first Broad Street Run was held in 1980 with 1,500 runners and it has since become one of the city's iconic annual events over its 40 years.

 Get more information about registration specifics on the run's website.